 Cadillac has completely revamped the Cadillac SRX's powertrain lineup for 2012; both the somewhat sluggish base 3.0-liter V-6 and the thirsty turbocharged V-6 have been dropped this year, replaced by a single engine: a 308-horsepower, 3.6-liter V-6.
-The rest of it hasn't changed; there's a six-speed automatic delivering power through to the front wheels.
-All-wheel drive by Haldex is optional and includes an electronic limited-slip rear differential that delivers excellent poor-weather grip.
+The rest of it hasn't changed; a 6-speed automatic puts power to the front wheels.
+All-wheel drive, courtesy Haldex, is optional and it adds on an electronically controlled, limited-slip rear differential that delivers excellent poor-weather grip.

-While the former base engine had to be revved well into its rev band during normal acceleration, the new engine's 265 pound-foot torque plateau at just 2,400 rpm, makes the whole setup a little more confident and relaxed.
-The new engine settles to an almost imperceptible purr at idle, while it revs with a silky tenor, and none of the intake gurgle and whoosh of GM V-6s of the not-so-distant past; 60 mph comes in about seven seconds.
+While the former base engine had to be revved well into its rev band during normal acceleration, the new engine makes its 265 pound-feet of torque at just 2,400 rpm.
+The low-end power gives the SRX more confident and relaxed acceleration.
+The new engine settles down to a slight purr at idle, and it revs with a silky tenor.
+Cadillac says 60 mph comes in about seven seconds.

-While the powertrain is sweet, we're not nearly as in love with how the SRX handles—or even brakes.
-While the hydraulic-assist steering system is weighted nicely and unwinds as predictably as in any sport sedan (and feels far more reassuring than the electric-assist units in the likes of the Lexus RX), the SRX feels heavier than you’d expect if you pitch it hard into a corner, and it’s a bit disconcerting in that its center of mass feels higher, even if it isn’t.
-The brakes tend to feel spongier than we’d like, and there's some nosedive to cement the impression
+While the powertrain is sweet, we're not nearly as in love with how the SRX handles--or even brakes.
+While the hydraulic-assist steering system weights up nicely and unwinds predictably, like a sport sedan (and feels far more reassuring than the electric-assist units in the likes of the Lexus RX), the SRX feels heavier than you'd expect if you pitch it hard into a corner, and it's a bit disconcerting in that its center of mass feels higher, even if it isn't.
+The brakes feel spongy and there's some nosedive to cement the impression

 Two suspensions are offered: the standard tune and the optional FE3 that features Continuous Damping Control, an active suspension that reads and adjusts every two milliseconds.
 The SRX's ride, even with 20-inch wheels, is smooth.